Bilalkayaa/fluttervideocompressionwithcppffmpeg/README.md

-# fluttervideocompressionwithcppffmpeg
+# Flutter video compression with cpp ffmpeg

-A new Flutter project.
+Only works on Android

 ## Getting Started